bridgewaretech/n8n-chat-widget/README.md

 This GitHub script provides a customizable, embeddable chat widget designed to integrate seamlessly with websites, allowing users to interact with an n8n workflow as a backend.

-Here's a breakdown of its functionality for your documentation:
+Here's a breakdown of its functionality:

 N8n Chat Widget Script Summary
 This JavaScript script creates a self-contained, customizable chat widget that can be embedded into any website.
 It provides a user interface for chat interactions and facilitates communication with a backend N8N workflow via webhooks.